xwying/torchshow/README.md

 ## Changelogs
-- [2021-08-23] v0.3.2 Adding `ts.save(tensor)` API for saving figs instead of showing them.
+- [2021-08-23] v0.3.2 (1) Adding `ts.save(tensor)` API for saving figs instead of showing them.
 This is more convenient compared to the headless mode.
-Remove white spaces of the saved figures. ts.headless() is now removed.
+(2) Remove surrounding white spaces of the saved figures.
+(3) ts.headless() has been removed.
+Use ts.save() instead.
 - [2021-06-14] v0.3.1 Fixes some bugs.
 Now support headless mode useful for running on server without display. ~~After setting `ts.headless(True)`, calling `ts.show(tensor)` will save the figure under `./_torchshow/`~~.
 - [2021-04-25] v0.3.0 Adding optical flow support.